-There are different types of dashboards in the market such as standalone software applications, desktop applications (widgets) or web applications.
+There are different types of dashboard apps in the market such as standalone software applications, desktop applications or web applications.
 You may even use an online service or create your custom dashboards to represent your data on a web browser, a PC, a TV monitor or any screen.

 - a system that accurately and quickly displays all data in real time